alexajuno/notes/wiki/topics.md

 - [] How to make money as a software engineer?
 - [] How do phones connect with computers via USB ports?
 - [] People talking so much about being success, but what is it?
 Does success even matter?
+- [] About integrating many apps into a single one.
+Can it be a faster way to achieve the final result?
 - [x] What are the best actions to do before bed?
 Does reading affect our sleeps?
 - [x] Why Windows Explorer doesn't display a folder's size
   - I haven't known why but it's seem they won't do that.
 I'll use folder properties in details pane